GroundAura/Auras-Inventory-Tweaks/docs/description-md/description_detailed.md

 - [MCM Helper](https://www.nexusmods.com/skyrimspecialedition/mods/53000) - Recommended as this makes SkyUI's MCM options actually persist, which can help if your item card or model preview offsets get messed up.

 - [SkyUI AIO Survival (SAS)](https://www.nexusmods.com/skyrimspecialedition/mods/17601) - Some of the info columns included in AIT don't work on their own, and require specific code in some files to enable that functionality.
 SAS is currently the mod that provides that best.
-However, there are many known issues with this mod in its current state (Skyrim version support, UI overhaul support, etc.), and I intend to work on a new mod to provide this functionality as an alternative to SAS.
+However, there are many known issues with this mod in its current state (Skyrim version support, UI overhaul support, etc.), and I intend to work on a new mod to provide this functionality to AIT, as an alternative to SAS.

 ## \[font=Verdana\]**Mod Order (Mods View)**\[/font\]